lexStack3/airbnb-clone-project/README.md

 ## API Security
 ### 1. Authentication
 We will implement token-based authentication (e.g., JWT) to ensure that only authorized users can access protected resources.
 This prevents unauthorized access and ensures that user credentials are securely handed.
-> Why it's crucial: Protects user data by verifying identities before granting access.
+> <span style="color: yellow; font-weight: bold;">Why it's crucial:</span> Protects user data by verifying identities before granting access.

 ### 2. Authorization
 Role-based access control (RBAC) will be used to enforce specific permissions for different types of users (e.g., guests vs hosts).
 Only authorized users can modify or view restricted data.
-> Why it's crucial: Ensures that users can only access data or perform actions appropriate to their role.
+> <span style="color: yellow; font-weight: bold;">Why it's crucial:</span> Ensures that users can only access data or perform actions appropriate to their role.

 ### 3. Rate Limiting
 Rate limiting will be implemented to restrict the number of requests a user can make to the API written a given timeframe, preventing abuse and mitigating DDoS attacks.
-> Why it's crucial: Helps protect the system from overloading and ensures fairness in resource usage.
+> <span style="color: yellow; font-weight: bold;">Why it's crucial:</span> Helps protect the system from overloading and ensures fairness in resource usage.

 ### 4. Encryption
 Sensitive data, such as payment information and personal details, will be encrypted both in transit (via HTTPS) and at rest.

-> Why it's crucial: Safeguards user privacy and payment data from unauthorized access.
+> <span style="color: yellow; font-weight: bold;">Why it's crucial:</span> Safeguards user privacy and payment data from unauthorized access.

 ## CI/CD Pipeline